slamora/brackets-wiki/Language-Support.md

 });
 ```

-If you need to provide a custom mode, it must be [registered to CodeMirror](http://codemirror.net/doc/manual.html#modeapi) using ``CodeMirror.defineMode()`` first before calling ``LanguageManager.defineLanguage()``.
+If you need to provide a custom CodeMirror mode, it must be [registered to CodeMirror](http://codemirror.net/doc/manual.html#modeapi) using ``CodeMirror.defineMode()`` first before calling ``LanguageManager.defineLanguage()``.

 ## Refining an existing language

-Retrieve a Language object by its ID, then call setter methods to change it.
+An extension can also modify/enhance an existing registered language.
+Retrieve a Language object by its ID, then use setter methods to change it:

 ```
 var LanguageManager = brackets.getModule("language/LanguageManager");